SKU Codes: The Building Blocks of Effective Inventory Warehouse Management

 In order to execute lean operations without actually going out of stock, inventory needs to be as accurate as possible.
 Unique SKUs can help you know exactly what you have and let you know when the product needs to be reordered.
 You can get a real-time look at your inventory with incredible accuracy.

 3. Faster and More Accurate Order Picking

 Once your customer places an order, the shipment needs to go out quickly.
 In this Amazon era, customers have very little patience when it feels like their order is taking too long to be shipped.
 Many warehouses struggle to keep up with the pace of their customer expectations.

 SKUs can help warehouses find what they need even more efficiently.
 They allow workers to find the exact product that they need with both speed and accuracy, which is required to keep up with customer demand.

 As we mentioned, SKUs can be particularly helpful for products that have variants like color or size.
 For example, let’s say you have the same type of wrench, and you carry them in 15 different sizes.
 Looking for an SKU versus checking sizes will help your picker get that order to an order packing station faster.
 When you carry many variations of the same product, SKUs can help your pickers discern which is needed for an order faster.

 Not only can they move faster, but the insight the SKUs give will help you to design a warehouse that is easier to navigate.
 You can put the best-selling items in the easiest-to-reach places and move slower inventory to the back.
 They can help you to identify where each item should go because you have a better understanding of what sells best.

 4. Efficient Packing and Shipping

 Not only will picking orders be easier, but the packing process is faster with SKU barcodes.
 Simply by scanning the barcode, you can automatically print out the order packing slip and shipment barcodes.
-This will create a more accurate inventory and shipment, and a smoother process all around.
+This will create a more accurate inventory warehouse management and shipment, and a smoother process all around.